rikumiyao/HS-Deck-to-Image/README.md

   -h, --help            show this help message and exit --battlefy            if set, the deckcsv argument is now parsed as a
                         battlefy url to scrape decklists off of a battlefy bracket
+  --smashgg             if set, the deckcsv argument is now parsed as a
+                        smashgg url to scrape decklists off of a smashgg bracket
   --ordered             set whether images should be grouped by the first
                         letter of the key